lichidevops/lichidevops/README.md

 ### Hi there 👋

+I'm a self-taught Web Developer currently looking for career change from education to web development.

 - 🔭 I’m currently working on
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on backend / api development with talented developers